mbabynames search ✿

 Harlow Leigh

-"noble and strong" (Harlow) meets "meadow" (Leigh).
+"army hill" (Harlow) meets "meadow" (Leigh).
 The combination reads as complete.
 Neither name overshadows the other.
 Leigh (1 syllable) provides a firm close after the longer Harlow.

 Harlow Anne